 Children’s strengths, interests and ideas are the foundation of our program, so it is ever changing and developing.
 We also extend the children through play in the areas of literacy, numeracy, science, the arts, understanding culture, social, emotional and physical development.

-8:45am – Come outside and say hello to staff and goodbye to Mum, Dad or the person who brought you to pre-prep.
+8:30am – Welcome!
+Families arrive and settle in.
+Unpack your belongings then come outside and say hello to staff and goodbye to Mum, Dad or the person who brought you to kindy.

-10:40am – We have planning time where we talk about the types of projects, games or experiences we may like to do at indoor time.
+10:40am – We have a group planning time where we talk about the types of projects, games or experiences we may like to do at indoor time.
 Sometimes we have music time, read a story or have a literacy session at this time also.
 When a friend says what they want to do, we are asked if we would like to join them and are given help with how to get our game or project started.

-12:20pm – We tidy our play spaces.
+12:20pm – We tidy our indoor play spaces.
 Some of the areas we have built can stay up, so we negotiate this with our peers and teachers.

 2:10pm – We tidy up our room and come together for a story, songs and chat.
 Sometimes we talk about our plans for the following day or week.